feldera/feldera/docs/tutorials/basics/part4.md

 that new updates overwrite existing entries in `PRICE` for the same part and vendor ids.
 :::

-Let's start the pipeline and inspect its output in the WebConsole.
+Let's start the pipeline and inspect its output in the `Change Stream` tab in the WebConsole.
 You should see changes in `PREFERRED_VENDOR` view approximately every second.

 To summarize Part 4 of the tutorial, we can attach a random generator to Feldera tables to simulate different scenarios such as backfill, continuous evaluation or a combination of the two.